 What are Braxton Hicks contractions?

 Braxton Hicks contractions are basically your run-of-the-mill, practice or “warm-up” contractions.
-Their job is to get your uterine muscle ready for labor when it’s the real deal.
+Their job is to get your uterine muscle ready for labor.

-Braxton Hicks contractions are also called non-labor contractions because they don’t lead to labor.
+Braxton Hicks are also called non-labor contractions because they don’t directly lead to labor.
 Unlike true labor contractions, Braxton Hicks don’t dilate the cervix or cause the birth of the baby (although some people do say that they can help with softening of the cervix closer to term).

 Often these contractions feel like a short hardening or tightening of the uterus, reflected as tightening across your belly.
 Some people say they feel like low pressure or extremely mild menstrual cramps.
 They might be intermittent, or you might feel them regularly for a few minutes or even a few hours.